lhcb/starterkit-lessons/second-analysis-steps/simulation.md

 {% callout "Setup" %}

-Before we continue, please set up a Gauss v49r21 `lb-dev`:
+Before we continue, please use these steps to set up Gauss v49r21:
 * Set up Gauss: `lb-dev Gauss/v49r21`
+    * Doing this may produce warnings and info, but this should be ignored.
 * `cd ./GaussDev_v49r21`
 * Get the `DecFiles` package for later: `git lb-clone-pkg Gen/DecFiles`
 * Build it: `make`